 Please be aware that there is still the potential to make substantial losses as well as gains.

-2 Based on number of active UK financial spread betting accounts (Investment Trends 2015); for CFDs, based on revenue excluding FX (published financial statements, September 2015).
+3 Based on number of active UK financial spread betting accounts (Investment Trends UK Leveraged Trading Report October 2016); for CFDs, based on revenue excluding FX (published financial statements, October 2016).

 Let's say you have a position on Wall Street still open at 10.40pm on a Sunday.
 It will automatically be rolled into our existing weekday contracts when they open as normal on Sunday night at no charge.